Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/01-What-is.md

 do not require an operating system.
-The computer embedded into a simple mass-market microwave oven, for example, only ever runs one program, does not have communications capabilities, does not multitask, and is never updated, and therefore has no operating system.
+The computer embedded into a simple mass-market microwave oven, for example, only ever runs one program, does not have communications capabilities, does not multitask, and is never updated, and therefore does not need an operating system.

-However, virtually all contemporary computer systems, including embedded devices, are sufficiently complex that they are equipped with an operating system.
+However, virtually all contemporary computer systems, including most online embedded devices, are sufficiently complex that they are equipped with an operating system.